needle-mirror/com.unity.xr.arfoundation/Documentation~/project-setup/install-arfoundation.md

 ## Editor compatibility

-AR Foundation 6.1 is compatible with Unity 6 (6000.0).
+AR Foundation 6.2 is compatible with Unity 6 (6000.0) or newer.

 > [!NOTE]
 > You can visit the Unity Forum for more information on the [Unity 6 New Naming Convention](https://forum.unity.com/threads/unity-6-new-naming-convention.1558592/).